Supportive care for laryngeal cancer

 Osteoradionecrosis

-Osteoradionecrosis is the death of bone caused by radiation.
+Osteoradionecrosis is the death of bone tissue caused by radiation.
+This happens because radiation damages blood vessels in the bones.
 People who have had radiation therapy to the head and neck are at risk of developing osteoradionecrosis in the lower jaw.

 Find out more about osteoradionecrosis.